Co-Author Courtney Maliakkal, B.S.

 Public awareness of anxiety and related disorders has spread considerably, leading many of us to wonder, “Do I have an anxiety disorder?”
 Because there are many kinds of anxiety disorders and these disorders vary in presentation, the answer to this question is complicated.
 With this blog post, we hope to give you a broad understanding of what Generalized Anxiety Disorder (GAD) is and how you can get help.

-What is depression and what are the symptoms?
+What is GAD and what are the symptoms?

-Please see links below for more information about Depression & Suicide:
+Please see the links below for more information about anxiety:

 American Psychological Association: https://www.apa.org/topics/anxiety/